LeadGeekSquad/LeadGeekSquad/README.md

 - **[Quote Clock](https://chromewebstore.google.com/detail/quote-clock/dbladalnnhlabhpnnjchhnaemidbkieo):** A Chrome extension that inspires you with motivational quotes.
 - **[WeatherCheck App](https://github.com/LeadGeekSquad/WeatherCheck):** Personalized WeatherCheck based on the city name provided by user inputs.
-- **[JavaScript Quiz App](https://github.com/LeadGeekSquad/JavaScriptQuizApp):** A JavaScript quiz app to polish and test your JS skills.
+- **[JavaScript Quiz App](https://github.com/LeadGeekSquad/JavaScriptQuizApp):** A JavaScript quiz application to polish and test your JS skills.

 ---